ald0405/SangerTools/README.md

 The package draws its name from Sanger House; the office in which NHS Gloucestershire CCG's analytical team are based.

+## Package Aims
 The tools in this package have been created to efficiently analyse and navigate datasets which contain patient level data.
 Ie 1 Row per patient; in tidy data format; where each row is an observation and columns are variables.
 This format is commonly seeing across the NHS being referred to a Master Patient Index (MPI)
 The functions and included examples are created to mimic data found at NHS Gloucestershire CCG.

-Many of the functions are written in Tidyverse.
+Many of the functions are written in Tidyverse; as such there will be performance limitations on larger datasets.

 We hope this package aids those working with